Astute Class Submarine Owners Workshop Manual – Book Review

 Those without at least a basic understanding of submarine design will find this book a steep, if fascinating learning curve.
-This is many orders of complexity above the average Haynes manual that might typically describe how to service a Ford Escort and is an amusing way to frame such a subject.
 Of course, a complete technical manual and the blueprints for the Astute class and its equipment would be highly classified and run into thousands of pages.

 This book follows on from the similar Haynes Type 45 Destroyer Manual that Gates published in 2014.
 In both cases, the author has done a very good job of explaining some demanding technical subjects in a way that can be understood.
 Lavishly illustrated with a good selection of photographs, the diagrams are consistent and easy to read throughout, this is another triumph for Haynes’ graphic designers.

 The first chapter outlines the painful birth and beginnings of the Astute project, a victim of political, financial and corporate pressures that took many years to recover from.
 The next chapter describes the challenges of construction followed by a lengthy section describing the nuts and bolts anatomy of the boat and its many sub-systems.
 Also included is possibly the best description of the principles and components of a nuclear power and propulsion system available to the layman.
 The combat systems and weapons are covered in some detail with a glimpse into how the boat may conduct operations.
 There is also a good introduction to the basics of ocean acoustics and deep water anti-submarine warfare.